 All events listed are free to the public unless otherwise noted, made possible by the Herrett Center, the College of Southern Idaho, the Associated Students of CSI, the CSI Foundation, or as listed.
 Please join us!

-See our nearest celestial neighbor up close, throught the 24" Norman Herrett Telescope (fully wheelchair accessible).
-The moon will be a 94% waxing gibbous, showing dramatic relief where the terminator crosses its face near the western limb.
+See our nearest celestial neighbor up close, through the 24" Norman Herrett Telescope (fully wheelchair accessible).
 Please dress warmly.
+Free admission.